Walker raises $5.5M in Georgia Senate race, trailing Warnock

 Walker has raised $14.6 million since announcing his run.
 Campaign spokesperson Mallory Blount said Walker had close to $7.4 million in cash.

-Among other candidates in the GOP primary, Navy veteran and former bank executive Latham Saddler said he raised $651,000 in the quarter.
+Among other candidates in the GOP primary, Navy veteran and former bank executive Latham Saddler said he raised $651,000 in the quarter and has nearly $2 million in cash.
 Former state Rep. Josh Clark raised almost $103,000 and had almost $123,000 on hand.
-Agriculture Commissioner Gary Black, construction company owner Kelvin King, and former Army general Jonathan “Jon” McColumn had not yet filed or reported totals.
+Agriculture Commissioner Gary Black raised $214,000 in the period but spent more than he raised, leaving him with $792,000.
+Construction company owner Kelvin King raised $199,000, but also spent more than he raised, leaving him with $145,000.
+Former Army general Jonathan “Jon” McColumn had not yet filed or reported totals.

 Walker, a political newcomer, won the Heisman Trophy at the University of Georgia and went on to star in the NFL.
 President Donald Trump, a close friend of Walker's, is backing his run despite questions about Walker's business dealings and history of violence against women.